adventofmultimodalai/challenges/01_track2.md

 ## 🛠️ **Get Started with Sample Code**

 ### **Step 1: Generate a Story Outline (Phi3 API)** 📝
-Here’s how to generate a *compelling storyline* for your cartoon strip:
+Here’s is a high level overview to generate a *compelling storyline* for your cartoon strip:
 ```python
 import requests